MainfluxLabs/docs/docs/authorization.md

 This means that the User now has all the rights provided by that role.

 On the other hand, the User with ID `6b9e77a1-22f8-4e72-b2f3-122ad8b37f48` who is an Organization `Editor` now has the Group's `Viewer` role.
-Therefore, that Member doesn't have any rights in the Group other than viewing the entities.
+Therefore, that Member has no rights in the Group other than viewing.

-Since the `Admin` of the Organization is also the `Admin` of the Group with ID `565ddcfb-bf64-4e6b-80ac-371516bd0e01`, it means that they created the Group.
+Since the `Admin` of the Organization is also the `Admin` of the Group with ID `565ddcfb-bf64-4e6b-80ac-371516bd0e01`, it means that they have the same rights.

 Based on the above examples of unauthorized access within the Organization, the same rules are applied within the Group based on the roles of the Members.